oracle/accelerated-data-science/docs/source/user_guide/configuration/configuration.rst

   METHOD_DATA = (DIRECTORY="<path_to_wallet_folder>")

 7. To find the location of the ``sqlnet.ora`` file, the ``TNS_ADMIN`` environment variable must point to that location.
 We suggest that you create a Python dictionary to store all of the connection information.
 In this example, this dictionary is called ``creds``.
 It is generally poor security practice to store credentials in your notebook.
-We recommend that you use the ``ads-examples/ADB_working_with.ipynb`` notebook example that demonstrates how to store them outside the notebook in a configuration file.
+We recommend that you use the `Bank Graph Example Notebook <https://github.com/oracle-samples/oci-data-science-ai-samples/blob/main/notebook_examples/graph_insight-autonomous_database.ipynb>`_ notebook example that demonstrates how to store them outside the notebook in a configuration file.

    The environment variable should be set in your notebooks.
 For example: